Alfresco/docs-alfresco/digital-workspace/latest/governance/folder-rules.md

 8. Select additional options:

-    * **Run rule in background** Lets you continue working while the rule is running.
-You can also select an action to run if there's a problem with the rule with the rule.
-These actions are the same as the Execute script action, and are set up by your Alfresco administrator.
+    * **Run rule in background**: Lets you continue working while the rule is running.
+You can also select an action to run if there's a problem with the rule.
-    * **Rule applies to subfolders**: Apply the rule to this category and all its subcategories and subfolders.
+    * **Rule applies to subfolders**: Apply the rule to this folder and all its subfolders.
     * **Disable rule**: Switch off the rule.

 9. Click **Create** to save the rule.